ToolShedTested

 Quick Answer

 We tested five impact drivers under $75 driving deck screws, drywall screws, and lag bolts.
-Here are the picks that deliver real torque without the pro price tag -- starting with the DeWalt DCF809B at $69.
-DeWalt DCF809B ATOMIC 20V MAX Brushless Impact Driver earned Best Overall Under $75 (4.7/5), Ryobi PSBID01B ONE+ HP 18V Brushless Impact Driver earned Best Battery Ecosystem (4.5/5), and Craftsman CMCF800B V20 Cordless Impact Driver earned Best Kit Value (4.4/5).
+Here are the picks that deliver real torque without the pro price tag -- with prices checked before you buy.
+DeWalt DCF809B ATOMIC 20V MAX Brushless Impact Driver earned Best Overall Under $75 (4.7/5), Ryobi PSBID01B ONE+ HP 18V Brushless Impact Driver earned Best Battery Ecosystem (4.5/5), and Craftsman CMCF800C1 V20 Cordless Impact Driver Kit earned Best Kit Value (4.4/5).

 Quick Verdict